Skip to content

 Diana Rodriguez, Spring 2022 Graduate

-When I began my journey at Elgin Community College, graduating with my Associate in Science appeared to me like an impossible goal to achieve.
-I felt this way for many reasons, and it seemed that there were more reasons why I would not make it than reasons why I could.
+When I began my journey at Elgin Community College, graduating with my Associate in Science seemed impossible to achieve.
+I felt this way for many reasons, and it seemed there were more reasons why I would not make it than I could.

-When my best friend passed away in May of 2017, it shook me.
+When my best friend passed away in May 2017, it shook me.
 It stirred something in me.
 I realized I did not want to keep my potential inside me.
 I committed to my education and adopted a mindset of "no matter what."
-I didn't know how I would achieve this.
-I was going to try and give it everything I had, no matter what.
+I didn't know how I would achieve this, but I would try and give it everything I had, no matter what.

 I began taking classes and worked insane hours at a restaurant to pay for my courses.
-I was willing to do whatever it would take to change my life, and ECC was willing to do the same for me.
-At first, it was my psychology professor Danielle Straub, who, when I asked for an assignment extension and explained my situation to her, struck a deal with me.
-She told me that if I promised to go to John Long, dean of students, and allow him to help me find resources, then she would grant me the extension.
+I was willing to do whatever it took to change my life, and ECC was willing to do the same.
+At first, my psychology professor, Danielle Straub, struck a deal with me when I asked for an assignment extension and explained my situation to her.
+She told me that if I promised to go to John Long, dean of students, and allow him to help me find resources, she would grant me the extension.
 I accepted, and my journey truly began.

 Over the next few years, I came across professors, staff, advisors, donors, and wellness professionals who cultivated a belief in me that I did not have on my own.
 I even got financial help and scholarships despite my status.
-I would not be here today if it were not for each individual hand that kept pulling me up when I felt so hopeless, for every professor who poured their knowledge into me as a student, and for the countless staff that was always there with a welcoming smile and a hand stretched out towards me.
+I would not be here today if it were not for each hand that kept pulling me up when I felt so hopeless, for every professor who poured their knowledge into me as a student, and for the countless staff members who were always there with a welcoming smile and a hand stretched out towards me.

 It took me a few years longer than most to finish this degree, but I wouldn't trade those extra years.
-I was shaped by the experiences in my classes, by my professors and their willingness to push me, and by the spirit of our community.
-I volunteered, found the courage to speak at events, learned how to play classical guitar, became a part of Phi Theta Kappa, the honors program, the honors advisory, president of the math honors society, a scholarship recipient, and a person of substance and respect.
-I visited Fermi Lab with my classmates, helped my community, and found inspiration, guidance, and purpose in my life.
-ECC taught me the importance of helping oneself and allowing others to help you, and being of service to others.
-It is the spirit of our school which I will carry with me everywhere I go for the rest of my life, for if it wasn't for this place, I am not sure that I would be where and who I am today.
+The experiences in my classes shaped me, my professors' willingness to push me, and the spirit of our community.
+I volunteered, found the courage to speak at events, learned how to play classical guitar, and became a part of Phi Theta Kappa, the honors program, the honors advisory, the math honors society president, a scholarship recipient, and a person of substance and respect.
+I visited Fermi Lab with my classmates, helped my community, and found inspiration, guidance, and purpose.
+ECC taught me the importance of helping oneself, allowing others to help you, and serving others.
+It is the spirit of our school that I will carry with me everywhere I go for the rest of my life, for if it wasn't for this place, I am not sure I would be where and who I am today.

-Today, I am at the University of Illinois at Chicago in the College of Engineering, pursuing a degree in Computer Science with a minor in Mathematics.
+Today, I am at the University of Illinois at Chicago in the College of Engineering, pursuing a Computer Science degree with a Mathematics minor.
 I transferred there through the guaranteed pathway, a partnership between the university and ECC.
-My goal is to use this degree to work at Fermi Lab one day.
+I aim to use this degree to work at Fermi Lab one day.
 I also want to return to ECC in the future and give back.
-I would like to start a scholarship to give to other undocumented students like myself.
+I want to start a scholarship to give to other undocumented students like myself.

 Sincerely, thank you.